 Central Otago Wine Region

-The Central Otago wine region is home to the production of many of New Zealand’s premium and award winning wineries located near Queenstown.
+The Central Otago wine region, located close to Queenstown, is home to many of New Zealand’s premium and award-winning wineries.
 Steeped in early pioneering and gold mining history, this mountainous and rugged region has rapidly become a leading producer of high quality, cool-climate wines.

-This sub-region, lying 80km and a couple of mountain ranges north of Queenstown, boasts one of the world’s most picturesque vineyards.
-Cooler and slightly wetter than the Queenstown and Cromwell areas, beautiful Lake Wanaka provides welcome reflected radiation and mitigates frost producing delicate and vivid wines
+This sub-region, lying 80 kilometres and several mountain ranges north of Queenstown, boasts some of the world’s most picturesque vineyards.
+Cooler and slightly wetter than the Queenstown and Cromwell areas, beautiful Lake Wanaka provides welcome reflected radiation and mitigates frost producing delicate and vivid wines.

 On the south bank of the Kawarau River, at the southern terminus of the Cromwell Valley, the vineyards occupy one of the warmest, driest sites in the region.
 Harvest can be up to a month ahead of other sub-regions, and the wines produced are highly distinctive and complex.